logzio/logz-docs/_source/logzio_collections/_log-sources/active-directory-winserver.md

 ##### Download the Logz.io certificate

 Download the [Logz.io public certificate](https://raw.githubusercontent.com/logzio/public-certificates/master/COMODORSADomainValidationSecureServerCA.crt) to your machine.

 We'll place the certificate in `C:\ProgramData\Winlogbeat\COMODORSADomainValidationSecureServerCA.crt` for this example.

 ##### Configure Windows applications as an input

-Rename the original Winlogbeat configuration file (`C:\Program Files\Winlogbeat\winlogbeat.yml`) to `winlogbeat_BAKCUP.yml`.
+If you're working with the default configuration file, (`C:\Program Files\Winlogbeat\winlogbeat.yml`) clear the contents and start with a fresh file.

-Create a new `winlogbeat.yml` file, and paste these code blocks.
+Paste these code blocks.

 {% include log-shipping/replace-vars.html token=true %}